The Hector Berlioz Website

 At least the part played by music in the Sistine Chapel has preserved its dignity and the appropriate religious character, while the other churches in Rome, betraying their ancient traditions, have fallen in this respect in an unbelievable state of decay, I would even say demoralisation.
 Several French churchmen who witnessed this scandalous abasement of religious art have been shocked by it.

-The photos on this page have been scanned from our own collection. © Monir Tayeb and Michel Austin.
+The photos on this page have been scanned from our collection. © Monir Tayeb and Michel Austin.
 All rights of reproduction reserved.

 The Sistine Chapel in 1897